peterdikant/xair-remote/README.md

 ### peterdikant.json

 This file configures the X-Touch to operate as defined by Peter Dikant to support live sound mixing.
-The description is his original defintion of the xair-remote and thus does not match the organization of hte config file.
+The description is his original definition of the xair-remote and thus does not match the organization of the config file.

 ### Layer A